-- 29. Which of the following patients has the lowest clinical probability for the diagnosis of a PE? - a.
-A 21-year-old woman two days after a cesarean delivery - b.
+- 16 - 28.
+Which of the following patients has the lowest clinical probability for the diagnosis of pulmonary embolism? - a.
+A 21-year-old woman 2 days after a cesarean delivery - b.
 A 55-year-old woman on estrogen replacement therapy who underwent a total hip replacement procedure 3 days ago - c.
-A 39-year-old man who smokes cigarettes occasionally who underwent an uncomplicated appendectomy 1 month ago - d.
+A 39-year-old man who smokes cigarettes occasionally and underwent an uncomplicated appendectomy 2 months ago - d.
 A 62-year-old man with pancreatic cancer - e.
-A 45-year-old man with factor V Leiden deficiency - 30.
+A 45-year-old man with factor V Leiden deficiency - 29.
 A 75-year-old man goes out to shovel snow from his driveway.
 After 5 minutes of shoveling, he feels short of breath, chest pain, and then passes out.
 He awakens minutes later to his wife shaking him.
 In the ED, he denies chest pain or dyspnea.
-His blood pressure is 160/85 mm Hg, heart rate 71 beats per minute, and oxygen saturation 97% on room air.
-On exam, you hear a harsh systolic ejection murmur.
-ECG reveals a sinus rhythm with left ventricular hypertrophy.
+His BP is 160/85 mm Hg, HR is 71 beats per minute, and oxygen saturation is 97% on room air.
+On examination, you hear a harsh systolic ejection murmur.
+An ECG reveals a sinus rhythm with left ventricular hypertrophy.
 Which of the following is the most likely diagnosis? - a.
 Asystolic cardiac arrest - b.
 Brugada syndrome - c.
 Subclavian steal syndrome - d PF - e.
-Aortic stenosis
+Aortic stenosis - 30.
+While playing a match of tennis, a 56-year-old man with a medical history significant only for acid reflux disease starts to feel substernal chest pain that radiates into his left arm and shortness of breath.
+His pain feels better after drinking antacid, but since it is not completely resolved, his partner calls 911.
+Upon arrival, EMS administers aspirin and sublingual nitroglycerin.
+After 20 minutes, the man's symptoms resolve.
+He is brought to the ED for further evaluation where his ECG shows sinus rhythm without any ischemic abnormalities.
+You order a chest radiograph and send his blood work to the laboratory for analysis.
+Which of the following statements regarding the diagnosis of acute MI is most accurate? - a.
+A normal ECG rules out the diagnosis of acute MI. - b.
+One set of negative cardiac enzymes is sufficient to exclude the diagnosis of MI in this patient. - c.
+Troponin may not reach peak levels for at least 12 hours. - d.
+Relief of symptoms by antacids essentially rules out a cardiac cause of his chest pain. - e.
+Epigastric discomfort and indigestion is a rare presentation of ACS.